A Novel Testing Approach for Differences Among Brain Connectomes: Introduction

 The remainder of this paper is organized as follows.
 In Section 2, we develop our methodological framework in three stages.
-We begin by introducing parameter estimation for the Mahalanobis Affine Invariant Riemannian Metric (MAIRM), a generalization of the classical affine invariant metric that relaxes sphericity assumptions.
-We then construct our Riemannian generalization of Wilks' Lambda, establishing its fundamental properties and showing how it reduces to classical MANOVA in the Euclidean case.
-Finally, we derive the asymptotic distribution of our test statistic under the null hypothesis and analyze its behavior under alternatives, formally comparing its power properties to those of Fréchet ANOVA.
-Section 3 summarizes our contributions and discusses extensions for future work.
-Technical details on the Riemannian geometry of the SPD manifold and additional computational formulas are provided in the appendices.
+We begin by introducing parameter estimation for the MAIRM, a generalization of classical affine invariant metric that relaxes sphericity assumptions.
+We then construct our Riemannian generalization of Wilks' Lambda, establishing its fundamental properties and showing how it reduces to classical multivariate ANOVA in the Euclidean case.
+Finally, we derive the asymptotic distribution of our test statistic under the null hypothesis and analyze its asymptotic behavior under alternatives, formally comparing its power properties to those of Fr\'echet ANOVA.
+Section 3 summarizes our contributions.
+Technical details on the Riemannian geometry of the SPD manifold and additional computational formulas are provided in the appendix.